 Supplements are just that - a supplement to your existing diet and other health routines.
 Supplements can be incredibly helpful to get exactly the substance you need to help reach your goals.

 For example, instead of having to eat pounds of spinach for iron, you could take an iron supplement instead to make it easier.

 It should be advised that while many supplements are available over the counter, it is important to consult with your doctor to ensure a supplement will be safe and effective for you.
 Supplements can interact with each other or with other pharmaceuticals, so you need to make sure they will not interact or affect any pre-existing health conditions.

 CoQ10 is an excellent supplement for muscle recovery.
 As you know, muscle recovery can cause inflammation and also increases the demand for energy.
 Coenzyme Q10 works inside of the mitochondria to produce ATP or the usable form of energy for your body.
 By doing so your muscles are able to work more efficiently and have increased endurance which is important for recovery and reducing fatigue caused by strenuous workouts.

-CoQ10 also works as an antioxidant to help remove free radicals from the body that could cause oxidative damage to the cell and prevent it from functioning at maximum capacity.
+CoQ10 also works as an antioxidant to help remove free radicals from the body that could cause cell damage to the cell and prevent it from functioning at maximum capacity.

 But wait, there’s more.
 If you are considering adding CoQ10 to your recovery regime, discover MitoQ.
 MitoQ is an enhanced CoQ10 that has been made smaller and given a positive charge so it can be absorbed into the mitochondria (where energy is made), which it does up to 1,000 times more effectively than regular CoQ10.